 Students enrolled in the Clinic (4 credits per semester) must also enroll in the Death Penalty Clinic Seminar, which is given each semester (2 credits each semester).
 The Seminar provides the theoretical foundation and skills training for the Clinic.
 In the fall, the Seminar meets Wednesdays from 3:35 – 5:25 p.m.
 In addition, students will meet for case rounds approximately every other week throughout the entire year.

 Enrollment in the Clinic and Seminar is by permission.
-Prerequisites are Criminal Procedure and Evidence.
+Criminal Procedure and Evidence are prerequisites for rising 3Ls.
 We give preference to students who have taken Capital Punishment and the Constitution and/or Post-Conviction Remedies.
+Rising 2Ls who are admitted must take Criminal Procedure and Evidence during their 2L year.

 We accept applications only in the spring semester for the following fall and spring semesters.
 We do not accept applications in the fall semester.
 We will ask to meet with some students before making enrollment decisions.
 Notification of decisions will be made no later than the end of April.
 The Seminar and the Clinic are CR/NC.